Holiday Food Safety

-Wash your hands often.
 When cooking for a holiday meal, there are often many dishes being prepared at once in the kitchen.
 Wash your hands between tasks, especially when switching from potentially hazardous foods like raw meat to ready-to-eat foods like salad or dessert.

 The turkey isn't done until it reaches 165°F!
 See the proper cooking temperatures for all of your favorite holiday foods in the graphic on the right.

 For hot foods, consider using a slow cooker or keeping food on the stove or in the oven in order to keep the food at a high enough temperature while serving.
 For cold foods, consider using an ice bath under a bowl or keeping foods in the fridge as long as possible.
 If you are taking food to another location, make sure you plan to keep the food at the right temperature during travel.

 Leaving your leftovers sitting out for hours provides the perfect recipe for bacteria to grow in your food.
 As soon as everyone has eaten, get the leftovers in the fridge.

-Call the USDA Meat & Poultry Hotline: 1-888-MPHotline (1-888-674-6854)
+Questions while cooking your turkey?Call the USDA Meat & Poultry Hotline: